cesarvr/blog/content/post/jenkins-container.md

 ## Hello World

-First let's look for an image that support Angular 8:
+If I wanted to solve that Angular 8 limitation we discussed before, I would start by locating an official image that support ``NodeJS:10``:

 ```sh
 oc get is -n openshift | grep node